barbeau/gpstest/FAQ.md

 * OnePlus 5T (See [this post](https://groups.google.com/forum/m/#!topic/gpstest_android/MCowNjKpVyo))
 * Xiaomi Mi 9 (See [official specsheet](https://www.mi.com/global/mi9/specs/)) (also supports GLONASS, Beidou and dual-frequency receiving)

-Note that the U.S. [FCC currently restricts use of Galileo](https://barbeau.medium.com/where-is-the-world-is-galileo-6bb7bfa29e) when in the United States, so even if your device supports Galileo you won't see any Galileo satellites in GPSTest when in the United States.
+Note that in the U.S. the [FCC approved use of Galileo](https://barbeau.medium.com/where-is-the-world-is-galileo-6bb7bfa29e) on November 15th, 2018, although some devices released before or just after this time frame were never updated to account for that approval support.
+So, even if your device hardware supports Galileo you may not see any Galileo satellites in GPSTest when in the United States.

 ## Does GPSTest support dual-frequency GNSS?